weiks/quarters-unity-sdk/README.md

 account](https://developer.apple.com/account/#!/membership/)
 5. Enter your app bundle id.
 Example com.mycompany.mygame
 6. Press Submit
-7. Copy your PoQ app's unique identifier to the Quarters Init component `APP_UNIQUE_IDENTIFIER` field in Unity and press Save
+7. Copy your PoQ app's unique identifier to the `QuartersInit` component `APP_UNIQUE_IDENTIFIER` field in Unity and press Save

 #### Android
 1. Open [your PoQ APPS](https://www.poq.gg/apps)
-2. Find your app and select iOS under the Auto Manage option
+2. Find your app and select Android under the Auto Manage option
 3. Enter any valid string as your PoQ app's unique identifier if empty
 4. Enter your app package name.
 Example com.mycompany.mygame
 5. You need to get SHA-256 certificate fingerprint, to do that just run the following command on your terminal (note the keytool comes with the Java SDK or included with Unity Android OpenJDK ex. `C:\Program Files\Unity\Hub\Editor\2021.3.2f1\Editor\Data\PlaybackEngines\AndroidPlayer\OpenJDK\jre\bin` in case of Unity 2021.3.2f1 editor)